 If ever life stops being epic, oh well, that would be boring, wouldn’t it?

 The GPP17 photo week is done, and gone, but not forgotten!
-So many adventures, so many funny stories, so many inspirational people.
+So many adventures, so many funny stories, and so many inspirational people.

 Had a chance to go to Grand Mosque with the master Yoda, mm, I mean Hobby, David Hobby to photograph the blue hour.
 Doesn’t that just sound like a dream?
-David Hobby, however, wouldn’t be himself if he didn’t have a plastic diana lens, which he taped to the converter for the Fuji camera.
+David Hobby, however, wouldn’t be himself if he didn’t have a plastic Diana lens, which he taped to the converter for the Fuji camera.
 The lens was faaaaar from being sharp, but he also converted images to black and white, and square format right away.
 Interesting choice for the blue hour class photography, but why not, honestly?
 Anything, but ordinary.
 I only had a chance to take one picture for myself of the magical sunset that was happening that night, but I am happy with what I got.
 I was there to take pictures of David and the students.

-Another awesome moment of that night was that Patrick Hall from Fstoppers team had to come with us to film the class, and he showed up in shorts and had to wear a kandura (the local dress).
+Another awesome moment of that night was when Patrick Hall from Fstoppers team had to come with us to film the class, and he showed up in shorts and had to wear a kandura (the local dress).
 He honestly looked awesome!

-Next morning I had to teach a class on live performance photography with Sony Middle East.
+The next morning I had to teach a class on live performance photography with Sony Middle East.
 My husband showed up for support and won the heart of my assistant, who later on sent me a bunch of messages emphasizing how much he liked my husband.
 Okaaaaaay 🙂

 The weather was pretty horrible the whole week – it was dusty, stormy, rainy, cold, and sandy.
 But we still had fun.

 The next day I went to take pictures of the one and only Sara Lando, the beautiful weirdo, who had a class in a mannequin storage room.
 All the students had 30 minutes and a topic given to them – to photograph the model in a certain mood with the mannequins.
-That was mindblowingly creative.
+That was mind-blowingly creative.
 I loved it.

 Went to Davide Moneteleone’s talk that night, which was again sponsored by Sony so had to shoot with Sony….somehow I feel I am gonna end up with that Sony in my pocket one day.
 All of the odds.